-• Adult: 25-50 mcg IV.
-May repeat to max dose of 100 mcg.

-• Pediatric: 1 mcg/kg IV to a max of 25 mcg.
+- Adult: 25-50 mcg IV.
+May repeat to max dose of 100 mcg. - Pediatric: 1 mcg/kg IV to a max of 25 mcg.
 Do not repeat.

-- Notes: 1.
-Fentanyl may be given intranasal route for pain management purposes only. - 2.
-Alterations in respiratory rate may last longer than the analgesic effect.
-Large doses may produce apnea. - 3.
-Fentanyl appears to have less emetic activity than other narcotic analgesics. - 4.
-Use of SpO2 and waveform capnography for all patients given narcotics to monitor for respiratory changes.
+Notes: 1.
+Fentanyl may be given intranasal route for pain management purposes only.
+2. Alterations in respiratory rate may last longer than the analgesic effect.
+Large doses may produce apnea.

+- 3. Fentanyl appears to have less emetic activity than other narcotic analgesics. - 4.
+Use of SpO2 and waveform capnography in all patients given controlled medications to monitor respiratory changes.